MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-apps-troubleshooting.md

 - Click the **Change Symbol Settings…** link on this page.
 In the **Debugging > Symbol** settings, add a symbol cache directory.
 Restart snapshot debugging after the symbol path has been set.

    The symbols, or .pdb files, available in your project must match your App Service deployment.
-Most deployments (deployment through Visual Studio, CI/CD with Azure DevOps Services or Kudu, etc.) will publish your symbol files along to your App Service.
+Most deployments (deployment through Visual Studio, CI/CD with Azure Pipelines or Kudu, etc.) will publish your symbol files along to your App Service.
 Setting the symbol cache directory enables Visual Studio to use these symbols.

    ![Symbol settings](../debugger/media/snapshot-troubleshooting-symbol-settings.png "Symbol settings")